 Unlike corporate bond funds, gilt funds are the most liquid instruments as they don’t carry credit risk.
-The reason is that government will never default on fulfilling its obligations.
+The reason being the government will always try its best in fulfilling its obligations.
 However, gilt funds primarily suffer from an interest rate risk.
 The net asset value (NAV) of the fund drops sharply during times of an increasing interest rate regime.

 Gilt funds are capable of generating returns as high as 12%.
 However, returns from gilt funds are not guaranteed and highly variable with the changes in the overall interest rates.
-Hence, it would be beneficial to invest in Gilt funds when the interest rate is falling in the economy.
-Additionally, when the economy as a whole faced a slump Gilt funds have been known to deliver higher returns than even equity funds.
+Hence, it would be beneficial to invest in Gilt funds when the interest rates are falling.
+Also, when the economy as a whole faces a slump, Gilt funds are still expected to deliver higher returns than even equity funds.

-Gilt funds charge an annual fee known as expense ratio, which takes care of fund manager’s fee and other related costs.
+Gilt funds charge an annual fee known as expense ratio, which takes care of the fund manager’s fee and other related expenses.
 This is a percentage of fund’s average asset under management.
 As per SEBI specifications, the upper limit of expense ratio for debt funds is 2.25%.
-However, operating costs of a particular fund may depend on the fund manager’s investment strategy.
-For instance, dynamic strategy means to buy and sell securities as per the changes in the interest rate.
+However, the operating cost of a particular fund may depend on the fund manager’s investment strategy.
+For instance, dynamic approach means to buy and sell securities as per the changes in the interest rate.

-Gilt funds invest in government securities which have medium to long-term maturity.
-In fact, the average maturity of a gilt fund portfolio may be around 3 to 5 years.
-If you are thinking of investing in gilt funds, you need to have an investment horizon of at least 3 to 5 years.
+Gilt funds invest in government securities, which have medium to long-term maturity periods.
+The average maturity of a gilt fund portfolio varies between three years to five years.
+If you are thinking of investing in gilt funds, then you need to have an investment horizon of at least three to five years.